ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 deadlock problem of the Database worker.
 The issue is described in the Laravel issue [#7046].

-In the following section I will decribe the pitfals of the database queueing in the Laravel, deadlock that happen and the solution to handle and avoid them.
+In the following section I will describe the pitfalls of the database queueing in the Laravel, deadlocks and the solution to handle and avoid them.

 ### Job claim mechanism

 The jobs are stored in the `jobs` table in the database.
-Available workers are then processin the available jobs.
+Available workers are querying the available jobs for processing by the following query:
-Each worker does the following:

 ```sql
 BEGIN TRANSACTION;